Tornado outbreak sequence of May 22–26, 2016: Solomon–Abilene–Chapman, Kansas

+EF4 damage to a well-constructed brick farmhouse near Chapman, with destroyed machinery in the background.

 The tornado then reached its peak strength as it passed just southwest of Chapman, which was placed under a tornado emergency, producing EF4 damage as it crossed Old Highway 40.
 A few farmsteads in this area were damaged or destroyed, including one where a large, anchor-bolted brick farm home was completely leveled and largely swept away.
 Only the basement and a pile of debris was left behind at this location.
 Part of the concrete foundation was severely cracked from the force of the house being ripped away, leaving rebar exposed.
 While officially given a wind speed estimate of 180 mph by the damage survey team, the entry for this tornado in the National Climactic Data Center mentions that the wind speed may have approached over 200 mph, or EF5 intensity.
 However, the area around the house foundation was not swept clean of debris, preventing a rating higher than EF4.

 Several vehicles and large pieces of heavy farm machinery in the vicinity were thrown and mangled beyond recognition.
 Numerous large trees were also denuded and debarked in this area, outbuildings were obliterated, and a set of railroad tracks was bent horizontally by the force of the tornado.
 While officially rated mid-range EF4, a NWS Topeka employee noted that "Thankfully, the tornado didn't hit any larger cities.
 Had this hit a city, like Abilene, where there's more structures to hit, this could have very well been an EF5 and we would have had perhaps fatalities."
 The tornado began to weaken as it passed south of Chapman, causing extensive tree damage and inflicting low-end EF3 damage to a large farm house.
 To the southeast of Chapman, a home was shifted off of its foundation at EF1 intensity before the tornado dissipated shortly after 8:30 PM.
 The tornado reached a maximum width of 1/2 mile wide along its path, and damaged or destroyed roughly 20 homes in Dickinson County.
 No fatalities and eight minor injuries occurred as a result of this tornado.